CyberSift/CyberSift_Documentation/Deployment Guides/README.md

 ### Overview

 CyberSift can be deployed in one of two ways:

-  - On premise
+  - #### On premise
+A Virtual Machine can be provided (VMWare / VirtualBox... other vendor support coming asap), or alternatively you can buy a physical server.

-  - Cloud based
+  - #### Cloud based

 ### What Would You Like To Do?